 Medicinal and Ritualistic Uses for Chocolate in Mesoamerica

 Chocolate finds its way onto even the most simplistic dessert menus today to satisfy the sweetest sweet-tooth.
-In ancient Mesoamerica, chocolate was deemed a specialty food, achieving a sacred status.
+In ancient Mesoamerica, chocolate was deemed a speciality food, achieving a sacred status.

 The Maya and the Aztecs believed that cacao was discovered by the gods in a mountain and was to be given to the people following their creation.
 The Maya held a yearly festival to honor the cacao god Ek Chuah, which included several offerings and rituals to him.
 Although sustaining the high possibility that is was not a native Mesoamerican crop, the cacao tree was one of the ancient Maya and Aztec’s most prized.